WinzarH/LikertMakeR/README.md

 #### NOTE

 Random values generated by _makeCorrAlpha()_ are volatile.
- _makeCorrAlpha()_ may not generate a feasible (positive-definite) correlation matrix, especially when variance is high relative to
+ In some cases, _makeCorrAlpha()_ may not generate a feasible (positive-definite) correlation matrix, especially when variance is high relative to

    * desired Alpha, and
    * desired correlation dimensions (number of items)